HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 Progress : This dbus property is used to get the software update progress or completion percentage.
-This is unsigned integer Dbus-property which have completed percentage and it's calculated based on image size.
+This is unsigned integer Dbus-property which have completed percentage.

+Custom flash tool needs to updated to monitor the progress of Completion continuously.
+This progress of Completion is calculated based on the total and completed image size.
+This Value is updated in the service "xyz.openbmc_project.oem_firmware_update" with new property.
+ItemUpdater can read this progress of completion from this Dbus-interface.

+So, custom tool keep on updating the progress in this dbus properties.

 ItemUpdater will read this CompletedStatus and Progress D-bus properties from "xyz.openbmc_project.oem_firmware_update" service.